Herewith are explanations of printmaking techniques and terms.

 During the drawing action with a needle or other abrasive tool/material the displaced metal forms a raised burr on the surface along the length of the lines or marks.
 The main principle of drypoint is that the incised marks and lines hold the printing ink in both the crevices and the burr, and can print with a rich velvety quality.
 The inking up process and pressure exerted by the press soon wears down the burr on the surface of the plate.
 The incised lines are often very shallow and eventually unable to contain much ink – prints gradually lose their richness and quality.

 An edition refers to those prints pulled from the same matrix and inked in the same way thereby referring to a set of the same image.
-Even though the prints are not unique prints, they are each an original fine art print.
+Even though the prints are not unique prints, they are each an original print.
 The word edition is not a synonym for print.
-Editions exclude proofs, which are the prints retained by the artist, printers and publisher.
-Since a fine art print’s value in the marketplace is based partly on how many others there are, the practice of limiting editions permits fine art prints to increase in value like other types of art.
+Editions exclude proofs, which are the prints retained by the artist, printers and publisher/s.
+Since a fine art print’s value in the marketplace is based partly on how many others there are, the practice of limiting an edition permits fine art prints to increase in value like other types of art.

 The word “etching” comes from a Dutch word, which means “to eat”.
 The word etching implies the use of acid corroding a metal plate.
 The way the acid interacts with the metal-plate gives the image its character, and the way the metal-plate is prepared determines how the acid will interact with it.
 The ways of preparing plates for acid give names to several processes, namely hardground etching, softground etching and aquatint.